vssmoto123-dev/MOTOSNAP/progress-tracking/DEVELOPMENT_PLAN.md

 ---

-### **Milestone 2: Core Admin & System Management**
+### **Milestone 2: Core Admin & System Management** ✅ COMPLETED

-Now, build the features that allow the administrator to manage the system's core data.
-All these endpoints should be secured and accessible only to users with the 'ADMIN' role.
+~~Now, build the features that allow the administrator to manage the system's core data.
+All these endpoints should be secured and accessible only to users with the 'ADMIN' role.~~

 1. **Inventory Management API:**